iunn-sh/ai-data-rights/presentation.md

 (Why) is GenAI the breaking change?

 - Killer application: influence and potential profitability <!-- .element: class="fragment" -->
-- Permission for human to view vs. for robot to crawl <!-- .element: class="fragment" -->
+- Permission for human to view != for robot to crawl <!-- .element: class="fragment" -->
-- Fair use vs. tokenized training data <!-- .element: class="fragment" -->
+- Fair use 🆚 tokenized training data <!-- .element: class="fragment" -->

 [comment]: # (!!!)